 Emotional wellbeing is just as important as students’ physical health.

-Adolescence is a crucial period for developing social and emotional habits, important for mental wellbeing.
-These include;
+Adolescence is a crucial period for developing the social and emotional habits that are important for mental wellbeing.
+These include:

 - exercising regularly